Ryō Miyaichi: Yokohama F. Marinos

 On 5 July 2021, after having spent his entire senior career in Europe, Miyaichi returned to his native Japan, signing for Yokohama F. Marinos in the J1 League.
 Miyaichi was assigned the number 17 shirt and on 18 September 2021, he made his debut against Nagoya Grampus, coming on as a substitute in the 55th minute.
-Miyaichi only made one more appearance for Yokohama during the 2021 campaign, struggling with injury as they ended the season J1 League runners-up to Kawasaki Frontale.
+Miyaichi only made one more appearance for Yokohama during the 2021 season, struggling with injury as they ended the season J1 League runners-up to Kawasaki Frontale.

-On 16 April 2022, Miyaichi made his AFC Champions League debut against Vietnamese champions HAGL, playing the full 90 minutes as Yokohama F. Marinos won 2-1.
+On 16 April 2022, Miyaichi made his AFC Champions League debut against Vietnamese champions HAGL, playing the full 90 minutes as Yokohama won 2-1.
 On 18 May 2022, Miyachi scored and assisted in an impressive performance against Urawa Red Diamonds, the match ended as a 3-3 draw but marked Miyaichi's first goal and assist for the club.
 A week later, Miyaichi's form continued, assisting twice against Kyoto Sanga before being substituted in the 74th minute.
 On 2 July 2022, Miyaichi scored a late goal against Shimizu S-Pulse after coming on as a substitute, as Yokohama secured a 5-3 away victory.
-Four days later, Miyaichi made an impact off the bench again, scoring another late goal against Sanfrecce Hiroshima in a match that ended 3-0 to Yokohama F. Marinos.
-Miyaichi's performances during the 2022 season saw him earn a re-call to the Japan national team after almost a decade since his last international appearance in 2012.
+Four days later, Miyaichi made an impact off the bench again, scoring another late goal against Sanfrecce Hiroshima in a match that ended 3-0 to Yokohama.
+Miyaichi's performances during the season saw him earn a re-call to the Japan national team after almost a decade since his last international appearance in 2012.
 Miyaichi suffered another anterior cruciate ligament rupture in his right knee during Japan's final EAFF E-1 Football Championship match against South Korea and will miss out the rest of the season following surgery.
-Yokohama F. Marinos finished the 2022 J1 League season as champions, with Miyaichi selected as one of the players to lift the trophy.
+Yokohama finished the 2022 J1 League season as champions, with Miyaichi selected as one of the players to lift the trophy.

+Miyaichi returned as a substitute in the 2023 J.League Cup Group A match against Hokkaido Consadole Sapporo on 24 May 2023.
+On 10 June, Miyaichi scored his first league goal of the 2023 season against Kashiwa Reysol in the 97th minute to win the match 4-3 after coming on as a substitute.

 Style of play

 A technically gifted player, Miyaichi plays as a winger and has been noted for his blistering pace and ability to run and dribble past defenders.
-Arsène Wenger has stated that "Ryo has natural technical ability.
+Arsène Wenger has stated that "Ryō has natural technical ability.
 He has good balance and phenomenal pace, and his passing and crossing is consistently of a high quality.
 He is a very exciting player."

 Former Feyenoord director, Eric Gudde praised Miyaichi saying that "He is a player with good pace, dribbling and a lot of tricks to get behind the opponent.
 He has some excellent qualities and for his age is a very complete player."